 This guidance sets out two slightly different processes depending on the nature of the issue/disagreement, in line with the SEN Code of Practice.

-Disagreement Resolution is the process for exploring and addressing issues about any aspect of SEN provision, including health and social care disagreements.
-The child or young person does not have to have or be in the process of being assessed for an Education, Health and Care Plan, in order to access the disagreement resolution process.
+Disagreement Resolution is the process for exploring and addressing issues about any aspect of SEND provision, including health and social care disagreements.
+The child or young person does not have to have or be in the process of an Education, Health and Care (EHC) needs assessment, in order to access the disagreement resolution process.
 It is intended to provide a quick and non-adversarial way to resolve disagreements.

 Two providers were successful in tendering to deliver Disagreement Resolution Services (DRS) across the East Midlands.
 They are KIDS and The Together Trust.
 You can find out more about their respective Disagreement Resolution Services by visiting their websites: